 Concept development

-While we’re on the subject of conducting a SWOT analysis to identify strengths, weaknesses, opportunities, etc. This brings us nicely to the next critical step, which is product concept development.
+While we’re on the subject of conducting a SWOT analysis to identify strengths, weaknesses, opportunities, etc., this brings us nicely to the next critical step, which is product concept development.
 This involves evaluating the customers’ reactions to the product or service before it’s launched.

-During this stage, Clear communication is critical to ensure alignment across all teams, conducting customer research is required, as understanding the ideal customer is a cornerstone of the concept stage.
-Plus, gaining substantial and unbiased feedback for product validation cannot be overlooked. Â
+During this stage, clear communication is critical to ensure alignment across all teams, conducting customer research is required, as understanding the ideal customer is a cornerstone of the concept stage.
+Plus, gaining substantial and unbiased feedback for product validation cannot be overlooked.

 Feedback helps paint a clear picture of the products and services they need.
 Once you have a concept to investigate, you can launch a survey to your existing customers and similar groups that includes questions like: